RPDJF/HorusDock/README.md

 ---

 ## 📝 Notes
 HorusDock is designed with absolute paths for volumes, meaning it works best on my specific setup.
 If you’re adapting it, ensure you update paths in the `compose-*.yml` files! ⚠️
+You may also need to adjust all of the traefik labels to match your domain. 🌐

 ---